 About the Intensive English Centre

-The Ellenbrook Primary School Intensive English Centre will be part of Ellenbrook Primary School and will offer a specialised intensive English language program for newly arrived Year 1 and 2 students with limited or no English skills.
-The program will focus on developing students' communication skills in English to help them integrate into mainstream schooling.
-The centre will aim to support students in becoming fully integrated into the school community through participation in school-wide events such as assemblies and faction carnivals as well as educational activities and social interactions.
+The new Intensive English Centre at Ellenbrook Primary School opened in February 2025 and offers a specialised intensive English language program for newly arrived Year 1-6 students with limited or no English skills.
+The program focuses on developing students' communication skills in English to help them integrate into mainstream schooling.
+The centre supports students in becoming fully integrated into the school community through participation in school-wide events such as assemblies and faction carnivals, as well as educational activities and social interactions.

 Educational Program Details

-The centre will provide intensive English tuition for primary school students who come to Western Australia with limited English language capability.
-Students will typically spend one or two years in the Intensive English Centre, with funding allocated for each enrolled student and specialist staff to enable smaller class sizes.
+The centre provides intensive English tuition for primary school students who come to Western Australia with limited English language capability.
+Participants may also be students who were born in Australia but have grown up speaking the home language until such time as they begin to participate in formalised schooling.
+Students typically spend one or two years in the Intensive English Centre, with funding allocated for each enrolled student and specialist staff enabling smaller class sizes.

 Program Benefits